neondatabase/website/content/docs/manage/endpoints.md

 ### Auto-suspend configuration

 Neon's _Auto-suspend_ feature automatically transitions a compute endpoint into an `Idle` state after a period of inactivity, also known as "scale-to-zero".
 By default, suspension occurs after 5 minutes of inactivity, but this delay can be adjusted.
 For instance, you can increase the delay to reduce the frequency of suspensions, or you can disable _Auto-suspend_ completely to maintain an "always-active" compute endpoint.
-An "always-active" compute endpoint eliminates the few seconds of latency required to reactivate a compute but may increase your compute time usage.
+An "always-active" configuration eliminates the few seconds of latency required to reactivate a compute endpoint but is likely to increase your compute time usage.

 The maximum **Auto-suspend delay** setting is 86400 seconds (24-hours), and the following settings have a special meaning: